Spend. Spend. Spend. The world of advertising is all about spending money to reach targeted geographies, targeted users, and generate revenue.

 - How is ad recall research used?

-It measures likes, dislikes, awareness, perception, likelihood to purchase, and other key performance indicators that are not accessible on traditional digital analysis platforms.
+It is a type of market research that measures likes, dislikes, awareness, perception, likelihood to purchase, and other key performance indicators that are not accessible on traditional digital analysis platforms.

 Digital analytics does an excellent job of telling the what and who of a marketing story.